Skip to main content

 tc vars get API_BASE_URL --json | jq -r '.value' >> .env

-Use tc secrets for anything sensitive (API keys, passwords, tokens).
-Use tc vars for non-sensitive configuration (URLs, feature flags, log levels) that does not need encryption.
+Use tc secrets for anything sensitive — API keys, passwords, tokens, connection strings.
+Use tc vars for non-sensitive configuration like URLs, feature flags, and log levels that do not need encryption.